haoli008/CASER/README.md

 If you use CASER in your research, please cite:

-**A semi-supervised model with multi-omics data integration prioritizes cancer-associated epigenetic regulator genes**,*PLOS Computational Biology*, under review
+**A semi-supervised model with multi-omics data integration prioritizes cancer-associated epigenetic regulator genes**.*PLOS Computational Biology*, under review

 ## Contact and Support